U.S. Airlines Have Begun Banning Emotional Support Animals

 ESAs can still travel, but they'll have to fly the same way pets do, either as carry-on passengers or flying with the rest of the cargo.

-Delta announced Thursday that passengers could no long book travel with ESAs, effective Jan.
+Delta announced just after the new year that passengers could no long book travel with ESAs, effective Jan.
 11. Customers who secured travel with an ESA before Jan.
 11 will still be able to fly as planned.

 Trained service dogs will still be allowed to fly, assuming their owners complete the necessary DOT paperwork—attesting to the dogs' fitness, training, and health—that the other airlines require.
 Delta will also lift its ban on pit bull service dogs, though pit bull-type dogs won't qualify as ESAs for people still allowed to travel with them past Jan.
 11.